silverhammermba/cookbook/README.md

 * I dislike vague or inconsistent recipes.
 I like finding concrete methods or tests for ensuring a good result
 * I generally suck at cooking, so please add issues if you notice any

+=TODO=

+* Everything is in DOS format (boo) since I started this on Windows using Dropbox
+* Should use markdown for recipes to allow for nice online formatting
+* Add more TODOs to imperfect recipes